dimanikulin/fva/README.md

 * TBD

 ## Contributing
-TBD
+You are always welcome to contribute!
+There are many items to help author in.
+For building the code you don't need to have any local environment set up.
+As soon as any code change is pushed to GitHub the [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.

 ## Documentation
 * Please see [link](https://dimanikulin.github.io/fva/) for the documentation:
-* To re-generate the docs you need to re-execute "releaseDocs.yml" from workflow
+* To re-generate the docs you need to re-execute [documentation workflow](.github/workflows/releaseDocs.yml) from workflow.

 ## Stay in touch
 * Author - [Dmytro Nikulin](https://twitter.com/DmytroNikulin)